AdroMine/AdventOfCode/Day17/day_17_readme.md

 ### Question Summary
 3D grid
 active vs inactive.
-all cell schagne simultaneously :
+all cell change simultaneously :
 	- if cell is active and surrounded by 2/3 active, then remains active, else becomes inactive
 	- if cell is unactive and surrounded by 3 active, becomes active, else remains inactive